-These are the first spy shots of a prototype for Land Rover’s new Discovery.
-The vehicle is the replacement for the aging LR4, and it's expected to go on sale sometime in 2017, as a 2018 model.
-It will be the second model in Land Rover’s new ‘Discovery’ family of vehicles, with the first being the smaller Discovery Sport launched earlier this year.
+These are the latest spy shots of a prototype for Land Rover’s new Discovery.
+The vehicle replaces the aging LR4 and is expected to go on sale sometime in 2017, as a 2018 model.
+It will be the second model in Land Rover’s new "Discovery" family of vehicles, with the first being the smaller Discovery Sport launched last year.

 With the smaller Discovery Sport going after the BMW X3 and Mercedes-Benz GLC, the new Discovery will target the larger X5 and GLE from the German automakers.
 To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, plus the off-road prowess the current LR4 is renowned for.

 We can also expect advanced technologies such as Land Rover’s transparent hood system, which uses cameras and a head-up display system to show the driver the area just in front of and underneath the nose.